shashi662/AnalogClock/README.md

 # AnalogClock
-This is my first project in which i have html ,css & javaScript to make a fully functining Analog Clock.
+This is my first project in which i have used html ,css & javaScript to make a fully functioning Analog Clock.